HUAWEI-Theory-Lab/deepqueuenet/README.md

 All the datasets used in the first step are available on the `data/4-port switch`  directory.

-After that, we present a demo to illustrate how to use the trained device model, deepQueueNet, to make end-to-end inference on a fattree topology.
+After that, we present a demo to illustrate how to use the trained device model, deepQueueNet, to make end-to-end inference on a fattree topology in the second notebook (2. traffic gen. on fattree16.ipynb).
 The task is deployed on 4 GPUs.

 <div align="center">